Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Cut Bait

 To hook cut bait, you can use a variety of techniques depending on the size of the bait and the fish you are targeting.
-For smaller pieces of cut bait, you can thread the hook through the flesh once or twice, being careful not to crush the bait.
-For larger pieces of cut bait, you can typically just thread a big hook with a barb through it and your bait will stay on the hook.
+For smaller pieces, you can thread the hook through the flesh once or twice, being careful not to crush the bait.
+For larger pieces, you can typically just thread a big hook with a barb through it and your bait will stay on the hook.

 Overall, cut bait is an effective and commonly used bait for surf fishing in saltwater.
 It is widely available, easy to use, and can attract a variety of fish species.